QubesOS/qubes-core-admin-client/doc/manpages/qvm-prefs.rst

     TemplateBasedVM uses its template's value as a default.

 stubdom_mem
-    Accepted values: memory in MB
+    Accepted values: memory in MiB

     Amount of memory to allocate to stubdomain.
 By default let Xen choose sensible value.
 This property is mostly for debugging early stubdomain